 Importance of Escrow

 Escrow protects and minimizes risks to all parties in the real estate transaction, including the lender.
 For example, the escrow account ensures that the buyer is acting in good faith with his offer, providing evidence of financial ability to the seller and the lender.
 Escrow protects the buyer by proving that the seller legally owns the house, and that the house has a clear title with no liens or claims from other parties.

 The escrow process also protects the escrow agent.
 Once the buyer has placed his earnest money into the escrow account, the agent knows he won’t be doing work for nothing.

 Steps of the Escrow Process

 The escrow process varies from state to state, but a few steps are commonly undertaken.
 The escrow officer assigns a number to the account and collects the sales contract, the buyer's earnest money and other instructions related to the sale.
 These instructions may include contingencies for home and flood insurance, home inspections, repairs the seller must make or any other steps that the parties must commit to before the sale can progress.
 Then the buyer orders a title search and buys title insurance to protect himself against unexpected claims on the house.

 Perils and Pitfalls

-When all goes as planned, the buyer must sign a pile of documents, after which monies are funded by the lender and the seller gets paid.
-Escrow closes when the deed is recorded in the buyer's name.
+When all goes as planned, the buyer must sign a pile of documents, after which the mortgage lender pays the seller.
+Escrow closes when the deed gets recorded in the buyer's name.
 After closing, you take legal possession of the house and the purchase is complete.